 Saw (2004) was a sleeper hit and became an instant classic.
 It was that rare example of a horror film/psychological thriller generating a sense of total dread and pushing into genuinely disconcerting territories, not to mention being conducting with a series of brilliant whiplash twists that kept the audience entirely on edge.
 That the film was the brainchild of two Australian novice filmmakers aged only 27 made it even more remarkable.

 Such successes inevitably mandate a sequel.
 Saw II is that sequel – indeed, became the first of an entire franchise of sequels.
 Disappointingly for a film that did so brilliantly the first time, Saw II is a generic sequel that rarely ever emerges with any of the sharp effectiveness of the original.
 Part of the problem can be put down to the absence of the original creative talent.
-Original writer/star Leigh Whannell is co-credited on the script, but the name of director James Wan is entirely absent.
+Original writer/star Leigh Whannell is co-credited on the script but the name of director James Wan is only present as an executive producer.
 In Wan’s place is novice director Darren Lynn Bousman.

 Alas, Darren Lynn Bousman has little of James Wan’s ability to evoke tension and psychological dread.
 Certainly, Bousman copies some of the stylistic pieces of Saw okay, especially the scene that opens the film with a Jigsaw victim having to gouge out their own eyeball but mostly Saw II feels like it is being directed by someone who is a hired gun from the MTV arena whose arsenal is limited to flashy jump cuts and blurred editing.
 Saw II feels slick and effective but lacks any punches that jolt an audience or creep them out.
 There are a few killings but nothing that the original held that completely spins around and leaves an audience stunned.
 (Although, Darren Lynn Bousman certainly pushed the level of gore and sadism in the series to a maximum in the subsequent sequels).